HaramChoi-askui/custom-element/README.md

         threshold: 0.9, // optional, defaults to 0.9
         rotationDegreePerStep: 0, // optional, defaults to 0
-        imageCompareFormat: 'grayscale', // optional, defaults to 'grayscale' mask:{x:0, y:0} // a polygon to match only a certain area of the custom element })
+        imageCompareFormat: 'grayscale', // optional, defaults to 'grayscale' mask:{x:0, y:0} // optional, a polygon to match only a certain area of the custom element })
     .exec();
 ```